tum-gis/ckan-docker/sddi-urban/README.md

 are installed but deactivated.
 These could be easily reactivated by including them into the plugin list in ckan configuration.
-This image also includes a slightly different set of preinstalled SDDI groups and topics as well as the option of custom theming and a custom metadata schema, inspired by the requirements of Landeshauptstadt München (LHM).
+This image also includes a slightly different set of preinstalled SDDI groups and topics as well as the option of custom theming and custom metadata schemas, inspired by the requirements of Landeshauptstadt München (LHM).

 ```text